Household organic kitchen waste is collected weekly in the Town of Gibsons.

 Grocery bags and plastic-coated paper products like these are the most common contaminants found in our organics bins

-For help determining how to dispose of any item, please access our Waste Wizard by clicking on the “What Goes Where?” button in the table below.
+For help determining how to dispose of any item, please access our Waste Wizard by clicking on the “Wizard” button in the table above.

 For answers to other common questions about this new program, please see the Frequently Asked Questions sheets beneath the table.